cintiabsza/next-blog-app/README.md

-# React Food Delivery App
+# Next Blog App

 ## What this application does

 This is a responsive blog.
-The application works both web or mobile and has a dark mode.
+The application works both web or mobile and has a dark-light mode.

 You can check the aplication <a href=" ">here